MattFuaux/team-12-project/README.md

 ## Folder Structure

-- `backend` folder contains implementation of the API server in Golang
+- `backend` folder contains implementation of the backend API server written in Golang.
-- `frontend` folder contains the Android frontend application
+- `frontend` folder contains the Android frontend application code.
-- `machine_learning` folder contains the neural network training notebook, pre-trained model as well as a link to the dataset used
+- `machine_learning` folder contains the neural network training notebook used, pre-trained fruit prediction model and information about the datasets.
-- `scraper` folder contains scraping script.
-Currently only scrapes Coles
+- `scraper` folder contains scraping script written in Python to scrape fruit prices (Currently only scrapes Coles).

-## Server Setup Steps (AWS EC2 Ubuntu)
+## Server Setup

-The FruitWatch API server is hosted in AWS and is running on an EC2 `t2.medium` instance with Ubuntu `20.04 LTS` image.
+The FruitWatch API server is hosted in AWS and is running on an EC2 `t2.medium` instance using an Ubuntu `20.04 LTS` image.

 ### EC2 instance setup

 - Allow ingress and egress http/https traffic by creating a security group and applying it to the instance.
-- Create a new SSH key pair and add to your GitHub account.
+- Create a new SSH key pair and add to GitHub account.

 ### FruitWatch application setup